charts

 • Set up an external qBittorrent server.
 Refer to this guide on how to do so.

-• Exclude qBittorrent from the Flex installation by setting qbt.enabled: false in the values.yaml file.
+• Exclude qBittorrent from the Flex installation by setting qbt.enabled: false in the chart values file.

 [!IMPORTANT]